Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What parties may limit liability for maritime claims?

-The Hague-Visby Rules have been incorporated into the new Commercial Code (see Section III, supra).
+The Hague-Visby Rules have in most part been incorporated into the new Commercial Code.
 As such, the carrier’s liability due for loss of or damage to the cargo is limited under the rules.

 As for tonnage limitation, although there has been a long-standing debate in Turkey on whether the Limitation of Liability for Maritime Claims (LLMC) Convention was ever duly and validly enacted by Turkey, the Commercial Code directly incorporates the LLMC Convention and the 1996 Protocol, and thus puts an end to the debates.
-Therefore, the LLMC Convention now applies and the Admiralty Court has rendered a decision on the establishment of a limitation fund.
+Therefore, the LLMC Convention now applies and the Admiralty Court has started to set precedents on the establishment of a limitation fund.

 Further, the Civil Liability Convention is incorporated into the Commercial Code and it applies in order to limit a shipowner’s liability where it is not at fault for an incident.